alleyinteractive/ad-layers/README.md

 The above two fields correspond to how DFP handles responsive ad serving.
 Depending on how your ad units are configured, these might not correspond exactly to your design breakpoints.

-**At least one breakpoint is required for the ad layers to be functional.**
+**At least one breakpoint is required for ad layers to be functional.**

 *Ad Units*